MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-limitations.md

 ## Maximum number of [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] items

-Your organization may have up to 250 [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] items per region.
+Your organization might have up to 250 [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] items per region.
 If you try to create more than this number of items, you receive an error message.
 To resolve the error, either:

 * Use an existing [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] item instead of creating a new item, or
 * Delete some of your existing [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] items.